hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 ![Danger](/crit.png)

+People want to ship _applications_ and iterate quickly on product-market-fit, while you explain what are futexes and why the seven mutexes are in a the deadlock, your competitors have shipped something usable.

 ## Shaping constraints

 Conceputally a key-value store seems simple.
 What you want to model is an abstract interface that can store _schemaless_ data (strings, integers, arrays -- anything) and retrieve it fast, essentially a map/dictionary/associative array abstract data type.
 Let's see an interface example `Table` in go: